Ericolony/QAOA/README.md

-# quantum_optimization #
+# QAOA #

+Tianchen Zhao, Giuseppe Carleo, James Stokes and Shravan Veerapaneni

-This repository includes the codes for the quantum computing project.
+This repository includes the codes for the paper "Natural Evolution Strategies and Quantum Approximate Optimization".

 ## How to Use ##